microbit-foundation/mbedos-microbit-v2-starter/README.md

 Only the latest target is supported in the Makefile.

 At the time of writing this would be v1.43.4 boards.
+Since the v1.44.4 update does not affect the target configuration there was no need to regenerate the Makefile.

 ### Initialise